neuraloperator/neuraloperator/README.rst

 ===============

 NeuralOperator is 100% open-source, and we welcome all contributions from the community!
-If you spot a bug or a typo in the documentation, please report it on our `issue tracker <https://github.com/neuraloperator/neuraloperator/issues>`_, or even better, open a Pull-Request on `GitHub <https://github.com/neuraloperator/neuraloperator>`_.
+If you spot a bug or a typo in the documentation, or have an idea for a feature you'd like to see, please report it on our `issue tracker <https://github.com/neuraloperator/neuraloperator/issues>`_, or even better, open a Pull-Request on `GitHub <https://github.com/neuraloperator/neuraloperator>`_.

 NeuralOperator has additional dependencies for development, which can be found in ``requirements_dev.txt``: